-These initiatives are informed by our philosophies as well as current educational and social research, serve as the foundation for all of our programming, and are designed to help us meet our goals.
-Programming within each initiative is comprised of three common structural program elements which provide cohesion among the initiatives:
+These program areas are informed by our philosophies as well as current educational and social research, serve as the foundation for all of our programming, and are designed to help us meet our goals.
+Programming within each area is comprised of three common structural program elements which provide cohesion among the programs:

 - Science Opportunities

 - Mentoring

-- Tools for Success
+- Growth Mindset Tools

 Structural program elements are interpreted for each audience through our unique design principles, providing a customized experience.
 Evaluation is conducted to ensure our design principles are authentically implemented and that our programmatic goals are met.
-Lastly, when the goals for each of the respective initiatives have been met, the outcomes for our programming are considered to have been realized.
+Lastly, when the goals for each of the respective program areas have been met, the outcomes for our programming are considered to have been realized.
 As a result of our programming, our students will: